glassb/shake-mechanism/README.md

 **Note on the file *rotationrates_data.csv*:** This file contains motion data collected from three different types of movement: static (standing upright), walking (about 2.5 meters/second), and running (about 7 meters/second).
 In all three movements, data was recorded using SensorLog mobile application for 10 seconds at 100Hz.
 The phone was attached directly to a Canon 1D DSLR for realistic camera movement.
 The data recorded the rotation speed of the phone in the X, Y, and Z directions.
 The units of measurement are radians/second.

-The file ***rotationrates_exceldata.xslx*** houses all three different movement's data, as well as a hybrid data, that averages all three movements together to create and somewhat intermediate "shake".
+The file ***rotationrates_exceldata.xslx*** contains the same data from all three different movements, as well as a hybrid data, that averages all three movements together to create and somewhat intermediate "shake".
 Spreadsheets include graphs.